mattjlewis/diozero/docs/docs/2_concepts/2_RemoteControl.md

 ## gRPC

-diozero provides its own remote protocol implementation that is based on [gRPC](https://grpc.io) via the diozero-remote-common, diozero-provider-remote and diozero-remote-server modules.
+diozero provides its own [remote protocol](https://github.com/mattjlewis/diozero/blob/main/diozero-remote-common/src/main/proto/diozero.proto) implementation that is based on [gRPC](https://grpc.io) via the diozero-remote-common, diozero-provider-remote and diozero-remote-server modules.

-Simply run the diozero-remote-server application on the target device and connect to it by adding a dependency to diozero-provider-remote and setting `diozero.remote.hostname` either command a command line "-D" property or as an environment variable.
+Simply run the diozero-remote-server application on the target device then connect to it from a diozero application by adding diozero-provider-remote-{{ site.version }}.jar to the classpath and setting `diozero.remote.hostname` either via the command line or as an environment variable.

-The protocol is defined in [diozero-remote-common/src/main/proto/diozero.proto](https://github.com/mattjlewis/diozero/blob/main/diozero-remote-common/src/main/proto/diozero.proto).
+The diozero-remote-server application will also make use of diozero providers.
+For example, you could run it with diozero-provider-pigpio-{{ site.version }}.jar on the classpath and it would use pigpio for the underlying device communication.
+You could even chain to another diozero-remove-server instance by using diozero-provider-remote-{{ site.version }}.jar.

 ## Firmata